sindresorhus/merge-descriptors/README.md

 [![Build Status][travis-image]][travis-url]
 [![Test Coverage][coveralls-image]][coveralls-url]

-Merge source object properties onto a destination object, and preserve descriptors.
+Merge source object "own" properties onto a destination object, including non-enumerable "own" properties, and preserve each property's descriptors.
 Descriptors are configuration data associated to each property such as whether the property is `writable`, `enumerable`, and/or `configurable`.
 This data will be preserved in the destination object.

 ```js
 var thing = {